 Mint Julep drinks are one of my favorite things to get at Disneyland.
 Cold and refreshing, with a hint of mint, lemon and lime, they’re perfect for a hot summer day!

 In our opinion, no trip to the Happiest Kingdom on Earth is complete without a Disneyland Mint Julep.
 You can find these refreshing drinks at the Mint Julep Bar in New Orleans Square.
 I love enjoying one of these drinks and an order of beignets as I give my feet a break at Disneyland.
-Now I don’t have to wait for a Disney trip — I can make them at home, and they are super easy to throw together.
+Now you don’t have to wait for a Disney trip; you can make them at home, and they are super easy to throw together.
 Instead of making them the traditional way, these are non-alcoholic Mint Julep drinks so they are perfect for all ages.
 You’ll still get the flavors of a classic mint julep recipe.
 My kids love them!

 What is a Mint Julep?

-This Mint Julep recipe is a copycat of the non-alcoholic Mint Julep served in New Orleans Square at Disneyland.
+This Mint Julep recipe is a copycat of the non-alcoholic Disneyland Mint Julep recipe served in New Orleans Square..
 The traditional cocktail is made with bourbon or brandy or sometimes whiskey along with fresh mint leaves which you muddle together with simple syrup or a sugar syrup.
 It is a popular drink in the southern United States where it was once thought to have medicinal properties.
 The Mint Julep became the official drink of the Kentucky Derby in 1938 and is still popular on Derby Day even today.

 Disneyland created a non-alcoholic version of the Mint Julep to bring a taste of the South to New Orleans Square.
 This version incorporates fresh lemon and lime flavors with minty simple syrup over crushed ice.
 Guests at Disneyland love it, and it has become one of Disneyland’s most famous drinks.
 In addition to the Mint Julep Bar in New Orleans Square, you can also order these delicious drinks at the Blue Bayou Restaurant, Cafe Orleans, and the French Market which are all located in New Orleans Square in Disneyland.

 Mint Julep Ingredients